4 blockbuster trades that would shake up entire 2025 NFL offseason

 1st overall pick goes from Tennessee Titans to Las Vegas Raiders

-Maybe the Titans instead opt to move off of the top overall pick altogether and move down in the draft, setting themselves up to select someone they love while also receiving a bounty of future picks and assets.
+Maybe the Titans during the NFL off-season instead opt to move off of the top overall pick altogether and move down in the draft, setting themselves up to select someone they love while also receiving a bounty of future picks and assets.
 This is where the Las Vegas Raiders could enter the equation.
-The Raiders are in need of a quarterback, and with 73-year-old head coach Pete Carroll now in the picture, maybe Vegas looks to accelerate their timeline and get their quarterback of the future figured out right away.
+The Raiders need a quarterback, and with 73-year-old head coach Pete Carroll now in the picture, maybe Vegas looks to accelerate their timeline and get their quarterback of the future figured out right away.

 Of course, this is all speculative.
 There's certainly a scenario where the draft plays out in a way that the Raiders feel as though they can stay at No. 6 and get their guy.
 For all we know, they might prefer Jaxson Dart over both Sanders and Ward.
 But then again, Vegas may not want to leave things to chance, especially if they fall in love with either Ward or Sanders.